CoreMedia/coremedia-globallink-connect-integration/README.md

     Will contain preparations for next supported major.

+* **ci-develop:**

+    Artificial branch required for CoreMedia internal CI systems.

-* **Version Branches:**
+* **Version Tags:**

-    For adaptions to CoreMedia CMS major versions you will find corresponding branches named according to the CMS major version.
-It is recommended to take these versioned branches as starting point from within your project, choosing the major version matching your project version.
+    For adaptions to CoreMedia CMS major versions you will find corresponding tags named according to the CMS major version.
+It is recommended to take these tags as starting point from within your project, choosing the major version matching your project version.

 # See Also